Meihui-Zhu/cervical-cancer-mlops-pipeline/README.md

 Selected features and model coefficients are used only for model inspection.
 They should not be interpreted as causal effects or clinically validated risk factors.

 Diagnosis-related variables such as `Dx:HPV` and `Dx:CIN` are treated here as historical medical-record features.
 In a real screening deployment, their timing and availability would need to be verified carefully to avoid temporal leakage.

-## LicenseThe

-code in this repository is released under the MIT License.

-The dataset is from the UCI Machine Learning Repository and is licensed under CC BY 4.0.
-See `data/external/README.md` for dataset attribution.